 In Maine and some other New England states, like Vermont, lobster is considered a must-have on Thanksgiving.
-And New Englanders might be hewing to tradition, because, according to a History Channel report, lobster and other crustaceans were likely eaten at the first Thanksgiving feast.
-And if you’ve got your meals covered, but need help with drinks, here are the 20 Best Thanksgiving Wines Under $30.
+New Englanders might be hewing to tradition, because, according to a History Channel report, lobster and other crustaceans were likely eaten at the first Thanksgiving feast.

 Plymouth, Massachusetts: National Day of Mourning

 Plymouth, Massachusetts—home to the very first Thanksgiving—holds the National Day of Mourning on Thanksgiving every year.
-The day is an annual protest to remind the public about the suffering of Native Americans as a result of 16th-century emigration.
+The day is an annual protest to remind the public about the suffering of Native Americans following the Pilgrims' arrival in 1620.
 Native Americans in New England started the tradition in 1970.

 Jackson, Mississippi: "Dressing"

-The great Thanksgiving debate: Is it “stuffing,” or is it “dressing?”
-Well, according to Huffpost, though you may very well know the dish as “stuffing” (and refuse to accept anything else as fact), the South refers to this starchy favorite as “dressing.”
-Oh, and fun fact: Mississippi is the state with the most searches for “dressing” recipes.
+The great Thanksgiving debate: Is it "stuffing," or is it "dressing"?
+Well, according to The Huffington Post, though you may know the dish as "stuffing" (and refuse to accept anything else as fact), the South refers to this starchy favorite as "dressing."
+Oh, and fun fact: Mississippi is the state with the most searches for "dressing" recipes.

 Detroit, Michigan: Detroit Lions Football Game